tanin47/saltstack-gce/README.md

 3. Create an ubuntu minion with `python remote.py create_minion salt-ubuntu-minion-1`.
 4. Create a windows minion with `python remote.py create_minion salt-windows-minion-1`.
 5. SSH into the master with `gcloud compute ssh salt-master --project PROJECT` and ping all minions with `sudo salt '*' test.ping`.

+There are a few interesting parts:
+* How we use the Salt package to generate the key pair and their finger.
+* How we bootstrap the config and the key pair for minions on different platforms and on the master.

 Author